Our legal advice clinics provide free initial, one-off advice by lawyers who volunteer their time with us.

 If you’ve been offered a free initial advice appointment with one of our volunteer legal advisers, please read this useful information about what you’ll need.

-8 in 10 people leave our free community advice clinics with a better understanding of their legal problem, and would recommend the clinics to someone else.
+8 in 10 people leave our free community advice appointments with a better understanding of their legal problem, and would recommend the appointments to someone else.

 Volunteer – pro bono